Most people think of Korean BBQ and soju when it comes to Korean cuisine, but the capital city has lots more to offer. So, what to eat in Seoul?

-Foodies visiting Seoul are in a for a treat.
+Foodies visiting Seoul are in for a treat.
 The Korean capital is known for its comfort foods and street snacks.
-You never need to travel far to find spicy meals ranging from grilled pork belly or pan-fried chicken.
+You never need to travel far to find spicy meals ranging from grilled pork belly to pan-fried chicken.

-Many outdoor vendors also provide a buffet-style setup, allowing you to customise your dish to suit your tastes.
+Many outdoor vendors also provide a buffet-style setup, allowing you to customize your dish to suit your tastes.
 It’s a fun, vibrant, and mouth-watering place to visit for foodies.

 Starting to feel a little hungry?
 Get ready to salivate with this complete Seoul food guide…

 Why Treksplorer?
 Founded in 2011 by Ryan O’Rourke, Treksplorer provides travel recommendations and advice to millions of readers every year.
 Our content is rooted in our writers’ firsthand experiences, in-depth research, and/or collaborations with other experts and locals.
 Read more about our editorial policy.

 Korean BBQ (Gogigui)